merrvve/eva/src/content/concerts/2024/16-11/index.md

     alt: Image description
 ---

-A marathon of happenings featuring Agnese Banti, Meike Clarelli, Alice Norma Lombardi, Eugenia Marzi, and Francesco Venturi to celebrate the inauguration of the Center.
+A marathon of happenings and live performances featuring Nicol Bana, Agnese Banti, Meike Clarelli, Alice Norma Lombardi, Eugenia Marzi, and Francesco Venturi to celebrate the inauguration of the Center.